eduk8s-labs/lab-getting-started-with-octant/workshop/content/exercises/03-workloads-overview.md

-To help you visualize the workloads and the relationship between them and related resources, Octant provides an alternate view than the overview for viewing workloads.
+To help you visualize the workloads and the relationship between them and related resources, Octant provides an alternate view to the overview for viewing workloads.

 To access this, click on **Applications** at the top of the left hand side menu.
 This will display a set of cards representing each of the workloads deployed in the namespace.